espressif/esp-idf/docs/en/api-reference/storage/spi_flash_override_driver.rst

     - Any of the `spi_flash_chip_*.c` files that matches your own flash model best
     - `CMakeLists.txt` and `linker.lf` files

    Modify the files above properly.
+Including:

+   - Change the ``default_registered_chips`` variable to non-static and remove the #ifdef logic around it.
+   - Update `linker.lf` file to rename the fragment header and the library name to match the new component.
+   - If reusing other drivers, some header names need prefixing with ``spi_flash/`` when included from outside spi_flash component.

 .. note::
    - When writing your own flash chip driver, you can set your flash chip capabilities through `spi_flash_chip_***(vendor)_get_caps` and points the function pointer `get_chip_caps` for protection to the `spi_flash_chip_***_get_caps` function.
 The steps are as follows.